AndrewHYi/andrewhyi.github.io/about.md

 Hey there, I'm Andrew and it's great to meet you!

 I am a graduate of Syracuse University (BS in Economics) and Georgia Tech (MS in Computer Science).
-Since 2013, I have worked primarily with early-stage startups, building web and mobile applications (with a focus on Ruby/JS).
+Since 2013, I have worked in various capacities as a software engineer and team lead with companies of varying sizes, building web and mobile applications (with a focus on Ruby and JavaScript).

-Currently I'm a software engineer part of an awesome team at [CivicPlus](https://www.civicplus.com), working on a geospatial SaaS platform with the [SeeClickFix](https://www.seeclickfix.com) team.
+Currently I'm part of an amazing team as Lead Software Engineer at [CivicPlus](https://www.civicplus.com), working on a geospatial SaaS platform with the [SeeClickFix](https://www.seeclickfix.com) team.

 In the past, I've served as Technical Lead at [Riley & Grey](https://www.rileygrey.com), where I worked with an awesome group of folks dedicated to helping people build beautiful, custom wedding websites.

-I was also part of the founding team of [Parcel](https://www.thisisparcel.com), developing an online platform aimed to make shopping more fun and budget-oriented.

 I have frequently collaborated with the amazing folks at [Friends & Family Foundry](https://www.friendsfamily.co), where I have worked on building web/mobile applications for various clients, most recently developing applications for [Starbucks](https://www.starbucks.com), [Ivy](https://www.ivy.com) and [BuildBook](https://www.buildbook.co).

 You can learn more about my projects and open source work on my [GitHub](https://www.github.com/AndrewHYi) or [GitLab](https://www.gitlab.com/AndrewHYi) pages.
 And if you want to catch up on what I’m up to these days, this site is the best place to do that.

-I'm always ready for an adventure 😃, so feel free to [contact](/contact) me with interesting dev opportunities @ <andrew.yi50@gmail.com>.
+I'm always ready for new adventures 😃, so feel free to [contact](/contact) me with interesting dev opportunities @ <andrew.yi50@gmail.com>.